WebRTC-specific features

 - url: stun:stun.l.google.com:19302

-If you really still have problems, you can force all WebRTC/ICE connections to pass through a TURN server, like coturn, that must be configured externally.
+If you really still have problems, you can force all WebRTC/ICE connections to pass through a TURN server.
 The server address and credentials must be set in the configuration file:

 webrtcICEServers2: